-We have entered into two contracts under which we have material future commitments: (i) the Advisory Management Agreement, under which the Real Estate Adviser serves as our adviser, and (ii) the Administration Agreement, under which MacKenzie furnishes us with certain non-investment management services and administrative services necessary to conduct our day-to-day operations.
+We have entered into two contracts under which we have material future commitments: (i) the Advisory Management Agreement and the Amended and Restated Investment Advisory Agreement, under which the Advisers serves as our advisers, and (ii) the Administration Agreement, under which MacKenzie furnishes us with certain non-investment management services and administrative services necessary to conduct our day-to-day operations.
 Each of these agreements is terminable by either party upon proper notice.
 Payments under the Advisory Management Agreement in future periods will be (i) a percentage of the value of our Invested Capital; (ii) Acquisition Fees, and (iii) incentive fees based on our performance above specified hurdles.
 Payments under the Administration Agreement will occur on an ongoing basis as expenses are incurred on our behalf by MacKenzie.
 However, if MacKenzie withdraws as our administrator, it will be liable for any expenses we incur as a result of such withdrawal.
 For additional information concerning the terms of these agreements and related fees paid, see Note 8 - Related Party Transactions in the consolidated financial statements included in this report.